WeblateOrg/weblate/docs/admin/translating.rst

 .. versionadded:: 2.9

 You can upload a screenshot showing a given source string in use within your program.
 This helps translators understand where it is used, and how it should be translated.

 The uploaded screenshot is shown in the translation context sidebar:

 .. image:: /images/screenshot-context.png

-In addition to :ref:`source-review`, screenshots have a separate management interface under :guilabel:`Tools` menu.
+In addition to :ref:`source-review`, screenshots have a separate management interface under the :guilabel:`Tools` menu.
-Upload screenshots, assign them to source strings manually or with the use of OCR.
+Upload screenshots, assign them to source strings manually, or use optical character recognition to do so.

-Once a screenshot is uploaded, this interface handles management and assigning it to source strings:
+Once a screenshot is uploaded, this interface handles management and source string association:

 .. image:: /images/screenshot-ocr.png